Degrees & Credentials

 Courses Outside UHON and HNRS

 Though Honors seminars are excellent places for minds to mature, an honors education isn’t necessarily limited to what is taught within this college.
 Across campus, there are courses that have been registered as Honors and which will automatically contribute to a student’s honors option.
 Most units have supplied us with lists of courses that they feel fit the principles of an Honors education.
-These Pre-approved Courses will automatically be counted to your completion of an Honors option.
+These Pre-approved Courses can be automatically be counted to your completion of an Honors option.
 This specifically includes theses and other capstones one might need for the Distinction.
+Academic credit from the AP Research and AP Seminar exams also functions as a pre-approved course towards your credential.
 Likewise, Honors courses taken at other institutions are typically counted automatically.

 Students can also specifically request for a course that feels like it should be Honors to be approved toward their option.
 If you would like to see if a course you’ve taken or have in mind can be applied for Honors credit, please submit an Honors College Course Equivalency Form and chat with an advisor in Honors.
 Each option has different allowances for how many credits need to come from within the Honors College and how many can be from other units.
 This should make it easier for students with heavy schedules of required courses for their majors to complete Honors.